GDevelopApp/GDevelop-documentation/docs/gdevelop5/community/summer-of-code/index.md

 ![](/gdevelop5/community/summer_of_code.png)

-In 2020, GDevelop was one of the mentoring organisations.
+In 2020, GDevelop was one of the mentoring organizations.
 We're candidating to be an organization in 2023 too.
 If you're interested in working with us, read on!

 !!! note